 Refugee specific suicide prevention training

-Everymind and the NSW Ministry of Health, Mental Health Branch are working to develop a new training package to support suicide prevention in refugees.
+Everymind and the NSW Ministry of Health, Mental Health Branch worked together to develop a new training package to support suicide prevention in refugees.

-Development of the training package has been guided by an expert reference group specialising in transcultural and refugee health, in conjunction with data collected through consultation with Local Health Districts and community-managed organisations.
+Development of the training package was guided by an expert reference group specialising in transcultural and refugee health, in conjunction with data collected through consultation with Local Health Districts and community-managed organisations.

-The training package is scheduled to be delivered in 2021 across the seven Local Health Districts in New South Wales where the MH-CLSR program is being delivered:
+The training package was scheduled to be delivered in 2021 across the seven Local Health Districts in New South Wales where the MH-CLSR program is being delivered:

 - Mid North Coast